-It’s not about the planner!
-Managing your time and tasks requires you to think about, prioritize, plan, start, and complete daily tasks.
+Time and task management involves everything you need to think about and do to prioritize, plan, start, and complete daily tasks.

 Time and Priority Management

-Prioritizing involves figuring out what tasks are important to complete.
-Because we tend to pay attention to everything and it’s hard to figure out what to pay attention to, we struggle to prioritize: it seems that everything is important all at once.
+Prioritizing involves trying to figure out what tasks are important to complete.
+Because some of us pay attention to everything and it’s hard to figure out what to pay attention to, we struggle to prioritize: everything seems like it’s important all at once.
 As a result, students struggle to figure out what to study for tests and adults have trouble recognizing which tasks need to be completed first.
-Specific tools for prioritizing our tasks can help.

 Planning and Starting Tasks